magdalazari/lgm_mutualism/README.md

 picture_intercept-picture_slope: -0.09 -0.41,
 pattern_intercept-pattern_slope:  -0.13 -0.40

+# Random
-At some point tried a model with correlated error variances within time points (picvocab_T1~~flanker_T1) but there are better ways to approach it probably.
+At some point tried a model with correlated error variances within time points (picvocab_T1~~flanker_T1) but there are probably better ways to approach it, not very valid.
+It could also be capturing just the noise.

  ###########################################################
  Before selecting A and B, I tried:
- -the Little man task was also administered in baseline, 2nd and 4th year, but: when administered in the baseline assessment a customized program designed by ABCD was used, whereas in (all) the 2-year and 4-year follow-up assessments a task presented in the Inquisit system from Millisecond was used.
+ -the Little man task was also administered in baseline, 2nd and 4th year, but: when administered in the baseline assessment a customized program designed by ABCD was used, whereas in the 2-year and 4-year follow-up assessments (for all 3 visit types) a task presented in the Inquisit system from Millisecond was used.
 Testing: not great correlation between timepoints, esp 1-2 (.016), but 1-3 was good (.47).
 Generally weird to plot.